102464/iOS-downgrade-tethered/README.md

 @iH8Sn0w for iBoot32Patcher [https://github.com/iH8sn0w/iBoot32Patcher](https://github.com/iH8sn0w/iBoot32Patcher) <br />
 @JonathanSeals for CoolBooter [https://coolbooter.com](https://coolbooter.com) <br />
 @winocm for kloader [https://twitter.com/winocm](https://twitter.com/winocm)
-## Although this project is completed, it has not been tested, so maybe it has some <font color=#FF0000>CRITICAL</font> bugs. so this is for testing purposes only.
+## Although this project is completed, it has not been tested, so maybe it has some ***CRITICAL*** bugs. so this is for testing purposes only.
 Do not use it on your device.